 Not closely, anyway.
 Cannabis comes from the Cannabaceae family (which includes hemp, hops, nettle trees, and hackberry, to name a few).
 Catnip, more formally Nepeta cataria, is a member of the mint family (or Lamiaceae) along with many popular herbs like basil, rosemary, oregano, sage, thyme, and lavender.

 Similarity: Both plants use chemical compounds for protection.

-This similarity can almost be boiled down to “both cannabis and catnip are plants” because all plants use chemical constituents – both psychoactive or non-psychoactive – to protect themselves.
+This similarity can almost be boiled down to “both cannabis and catnip are plants” because all plants use chemical constituents – both psychoactive or non-intoxicating – to protect themselves.
 Plants don’t have immune systems, legs, or teeth/claws (except maybe the Venus fly trap) like animals do, so they use a cocktail of natural compounds to deter predators and pests, attract pollinators, and resist pathogens.

 Cannabis produces THC and other cannabinoids for a variety of protective purposes.
 Catnip produces the pheromone-like terpenoid nepetalactone, which is known to repel cockroaches and mosquitoes, but why would it attract cats?

 Author Michael Pollan in The Pot Bookshares the story of a cat who would constantly forget where to find the catnip bush in his garden.
 “It occurred to me that this might be a kind of evolutionary strategy on the part of the plant: instead of killing the pest, it would just really confuse it,” he speculates.
 “Killing pests can be counterproductive, because they breed or select for resistance very quickly…If the plant merely confuses the pests or disables their memory, it can defend itself against them overindulging.”

 Difference: Catnip and cannabis are absorbed differently.